 Create social media accounts for your blog

-- Open AffiliateWindow and ShareASale accounts and sign up for several affiliate programmes that are a good match with your blog.
-It won’t be much in the beginning, but it offers a lot of possibilities.
-Many established bloggers get the most of their income via these platforms.
+The best way to monetize your travel blog from the start is to join a few affiliate networks (e.g. AWIN or CJ) and sign up for several affiliate programs that are a good match with your blog.
+It won’t be much money in the beginning, but it offers a lot of possibilities.
+Many established bloggers get a lot of their income via these platforms.

 Some of the most successful direct affiliate programs for travel bloggers are those of Booking.com, GetYourGuide, Viator, Amazon, and others.
 Signing up with a company directly is always better, so if an affiliate program is available with the company itself, there’s no need to go via affiliate networks like AWIN.